vitejs/vite/docs/config/worker-options.md

 - **Type:** [`(Plugin | Plugin[])[]`](./shared-options#plugins)

 Vite plugins that apply to worker bundle.
-Note that [config.plugins](./shared-options#plugins) only applies to workers in serve, it should be configured here instead for build.
+Note that [config.plugins](./shared-options#plugins) only applies to workers in dev, it should be configured here instead for build.

 ## worker.rollupOptions